 - CDC Coronavirus Page - The official CDC page for COVID-19.

 If you experience symptoms, please contact your health care provider immediately.
-If you live in a rural area or have difficulty traveling to your doctor, you can use a Video Visit.
-Telehealth services are a convenient and affordable alternative that can help minimize exposure for others.
+If you live in a rural area or have difficulty traveling to your doctor, you can use Doctor on Demand telehealth services.
+Telehealth is a convenient and affordable alternative that can help minimize exposure for others.

 You should contact your health care provider if you have reason to believe you have been exposed to the virus, even if you are not showing any symptoms.
 Notify your supervisor so that they can assist you in properly assessing the situation.